DashYang/Crazy-Snake/README.md

 Crazy-Snake
 ===========

-To provide a more funny snake game
+Target: To provide a more funny snake game Environment:Python 2.7.3

+Function
+create block:create block when you eat an apple,1/3 chance